sarvesh2003/Real_Time_Financial_Fraud_Detection_System_v2/notes.md

 - Python producers - DONE
 - Go using buffered channels to accept requests and push the messages to Kafka using a Worker Pool - DONE
 - Integrating Dockerized Kafka with Go and complete the flow for raw transactions - TO DO

+## COMMON ISSUES:
+- When protoc compiles your .proto files into Go code, it automatically changes your field names from snake_case (used in Protobuf) to CamelCase (used in Go).
+This is required because in Go, a field must start with a Capital Letter to be visible (exported) outside the struct.